CorentinGS/corentings.github.io/_projects/(2) Memnix.md

 You can find a lot of *Spaced Repetition Learning Algorithm* on the internet.
 I've been experimeting with a lot of them and decided to use SM-2 as a base and will improve it using Deep Learning.

-My main source is [https://emtiyaz.github.io/papers/learning_from_bayes.pdf](this amazing paper: *Learning-Algorithms from Bayesian Principles*).
-I'm also using posts from the [https://www.reddit.com/r/Anki](subbredit /r/Anki).
+My main source is [this amazing paper: *Learning-Algorithms from Bayesian Principles*](https://emtiyaz.github.io/papers/learning_from_bayes.pdf).
+I'm also using posts from the [subbredit /r/Anki](https://www.reddit.com/r/Anki).

-Most of the algorithm is based on *The forgetting curve* developed by H. Ebbinghaus and the work done by Piotr Wozniak such as the [https://supermemo.guru/wiki/Exponential_nature_of_forgetting#Forgetting_curve_approximations](*Exponential nature of forgetting*).
+Most of the algorithm is based on *The forgetting curve* developed by H. Ebbinghaus and the work done by Piotr Wozniak such as the [*Exponential nature of forgetting*](https://supermemo.guru/wiki/Exponential_nature_of_forgetting#Forgetting_curve_approximations).
 {% include elements/figure.html image="https://upload.wikimedia.org/wikipedia/commons/thumb/4/4e/ForgettingCurve.svg/320px-ForgettingCurve.svg.png?1644344707790" caption="The Forgetting Curve" %}

 This is just an overview of how I designed Memnix, I'll soon write a more detailed post about the algorithm I'm developing.